jun-inoue/phyloBARCODER/README.md

 - save downloaded html and cgi-bin directories in /var/www/.
 - save dowlonaded dependencies (Rscript, BLASTN, BLASTDBCMD, MAKEBLASTDB, MAFFT, and TRIMAL) at /cgi-bin/PHYLOBARCODERscripts.

-Those scripts were confirmed to run on the Linux operating system with an APache HTTP Server Server.
+Those scripts were confirmed to run on the Linux operating system with an Apache HTTP Server Server.

 ---
 ## Citation